Car Accident Damage

 Need to Discuss Your Case?
 Contact Our Gulfport, MS, Law Firm Today

 If you’ve sustained damage to your car and someone else is to blame, get the legal help you need to demand financial recovery for your expenses.
-Call Haug, Farrar & Franco, PLLC, today at (228) 872-8752 for a free, no-obligation consultation with a Gulfport car accident attorney to discuss your options for securing compensation for your vehicle damage.
+Call Haug, Farrar, Franco & Ruiz, PLLC, today at (228) 872-8752 for a free, no-obligation consultation with a Gulfport car accident attorney to discuss your options for securing compensation for your vehicle damage.
 We’re ready to explain your options and pursue your lawsuit on your behalf — and we never charge any fees unless we win compensation for your case.